 While it is not necessarily a drawback, the film looks like an old BBC television production.
-Not cheap, but not polished either.
+Not cheap but not polished either.
 For this obviously B picture, there does not seem to be that much of a budget, not that it needed it.
 There are no real special effects except for costumes and makeup and our villain looks more like the Shadow than anything else.
 Perhaps that was the intended purpose, to make the perpetrator look as mysterious as possible, and if so, it worked for the most part but still looked kind of poor as he simply had a scarf wrapped around his face.
-Most of the money must have went to the cast which did a great job on turning this mediocre picture into a slightly better than mediocre picture.
+Most of the money must have gone to the cast which did a great job on turning this mediocre picture into a slightly better than mediocre picture.

-As a horror film, this movie failed on that account.
+As a horror film, this movie would fail on that particular account.
 Seeing a woman get strangled or a simple decapitated head is fairly tame, even by the standards when this film came out.
 It was more a mystery-thriller than anything else and though it entertained, it was not scary or frightening in the slightest during any moment whatsoever.
 It is a bit of a shame because there was ample opportunity for director and writer Del Tenney to take the movie in various directions and if he had concentrated on mood and atmosphere there was every chance that this film could have ended up being one that delivered even a few chills.
-As it stands, not even a child would be scared of what they would see on screen while watching this.
+As it stands, not even a child would be scared of what they would see on-screen while watching this.